keirthana/anbox-cloud-docs/howto/stream/oob-data.md

 ### Web application

-In your web-based client application, import the [Anbox Streaming SDK](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#anbox-cloud-streaming-sdk-8).
+In your web-based client application, import the {ref}`sec-streaming-sdk`.

 Create a data channel (named `foo` in the following example) under the `dataChannels` property of an `AnboxStream` object and register event handlers that respond to the events sent from an Android application: